SomeWeekendReading/someweekendreading.github.io/_posts/2024-07-11-hiv-prev-news.md

 ### Bayesian Posteriors on the Probability of Infection in Each Arm

 Now let's think a bit like Bayesians:
-- We assume, in each arm, the number of infections $k_i$ is binomially distributed with some unknown parameter $p_i$ representing the probability of infection under that arm:
+- We assume, in each arm $i$, the number of infections $k_i$ is binomially distributed with some unknown parameter $p_i$ representing the probability of infection under that arm:

   $$